rAzoR8/SpvGenTwo/README.md

 CLI: ```SpvGenTwoDisassembler [file] <option> <option> ...```

 ### Options
-* `--assignids` re-assigns instruction result IDs starting from 1.
+* `-assignids` re-assigns instruction result IDs starting from 1.
 Some SPIR-V compilers emit IDs in a very high range, making it hard to read and trace data flow in assembly language text, `assignIDs` helps with that.
-* `--serialize` writes the parsed SPIR-V program to a `serialized.spv` file in the working directory (this is a debug feature).
+* `-serialize` writes the parsed SPIR-V program to a `serialized.spv` file in the working directory (this is a debug feature).
-* `--noinstrnames` don't replace result IDs with OpNames
+* `-noinstrnames` don't replace result IDs with OpNames
-* `--noopnames` don't replace operand IDs with OpNames
+* `-noopnames` don't replace operand IDs with OpNames
-* `--nopreamble` don't print SPIR-V preamble
+* `-nopreamble` don't print SPIR-V preamble
-* `--colors` use [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code) color codes
+* `-colors` use [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code) color codes
-* `--tabs "    "` example: use 4 spaces instead of 2 tabs
+* `-tabs "    "` example: use 4 spaces instead of 2 tabs

 ## Reflector